DevDanObi/enterprise-infrastructure-lab/README.md

 ## Overview

-This repository documents the design and implementation of a multi-site enterprise network consisting of a Head Office, a Co-location Data Centre, and a dedicated Out-of-Band management and monitoring network.
+This repository documents the design and implementation of a multi-site enterprise network consisting of a Head Office, a Co-location Data Centre, and a dedicated Out-of-Band management, logging and monitoring component for the enterprise.
 ![alt text](<Screenshot 2026-05-03 024804-1.png>)

 The environment is built to reflect real-world enterprise requirements: